 The judge, hearing an application for an interim injunction, will carefully consider whether to grant an injunction and on what terms.
-By definition, when the application is being considered, it cannot be known with certainty what the judge, a year later, at the trial, having heard all the evidence and argument over a day or more, will decide.
+By definition, when the application is being considered, it cannot be known with certainty what the judge, a year later, at the trial, having heard all the evidence and argument over a day or a number of days, will decide.
 So whatever decision the judge hearing the application for an interim injunction makes, there is a risk of some, at least temporary, injustice to at least one of the parties.
 If the judge grants an interim injunction ordering the driver not to drive on the land, that, with hindsight, may be unjust to the driver if, at trial a year later, the judge decides that the driver does have a right of way.
 On the other hand, if the judge refuses to grant an injunction and the driver continues to drive over the land for a year, that, with hindsight, may turn out be unjust to the land owner if, at trial a year later, the judge decides that there is no right of way.

-What the judge, considering the application for an interim injunction will do, depends on the facts of the case (insofar as they can be established by witness statement evidence during the hearing of the application - which may last for only an hour or two).
-An injunction will often be granted to maintain the status quo - if the driver has only just started driving over the land the court may order him to stop until the matter is heard at trial.
-Conversely if he has been driving over the land for years, the court may judge that the right course is to allow him to do so for another year until the matter is decided at trial.
+What the judge, considering the application for an interim injunction will do depends on the facts of the case (insofar as they can be established by witness statement evidence during the hearing of the application - which may last for only an hour or two).
+An interim injunction will often be granted to maintain the status quo - if the driver has only just started driving over the land the court may order him to stop until the matter is heard at trial.
+Conversely if they have been driving over the land for years, the court may judge that the right course is to allow him to do so for another year until the matter is decided at trial.
 But if the driver has been driving over the land for years relatively infrequently but is now driving over it much more frequently with much heavier vehicles, the balance of convenience may be different.
 The court does not necessarily have to choose between a complete ban and total liberty: the court might decide to grant an interim injunction limiting the frequency of usage and/or the size of vehicles.